Introduction: Writing a blog post

 .

-Cover art details
+Cover image details

-.
+folder.
 The default image is called pine64_blue.png

 .

-Blog post list cover art
+Blog post list cover image

-The first option is cover: image:
+The first option cover: image:

-which is used for the cover image found on the blog post list.
+is used for the cover image found on the blog post list.
 The image path for this option starts with the pine64_banners

 folder.